PPP Application and Loan Forgiveness

 A: As long as the reduction in salary was not greater than 25%, you can still use the EZ Form.

-A: Health care costs paid by an employer for health, dental and vision are eligible for forgiveness.
+A: Health care costs paid by an employer for health, dental and vision are eligible for forgiveness with some restrictions.
 Cancelled checks and/or premium invoices are good documentation to support these amounts.

 A: Yes, at least 60% of the amount requested for forgiveness must be payroll costs.
 If 100% of forgiveness is payroll costs, the SBA do not need to documentation pertaining to any non-payroll costs.